zhangjf1988/GIT/readme.txt

-git is free nice friendly software.
+git is free nice software.